farhanali9014/ckeditor4/SECURITY.md

-# Reporting a security issues
+# Reporting on Texas Roadhouse Appetizers

-If you believe you have found a security issue in the CKEditor 4 software, please contact us immediately.
+If you are planning to explore the Texas Roadhouse menu, appetizers are the perfect place to start.
+These dishes set the tone for the meal and bring the family together before the main course.

-When reporting a potential security problem, please bear this in mind:
+When reviewing<a href="https://texasroadhousemenue.com">Texas Roadhouse Appetizers</a>, please bear this in mind:

-*   Make sure to provide as many details as possible about the vulnerability.
+Make sure to notice the variety — from classic Cactus Blossom to Rattlesnake Bites, Fried Pickles, and Boneless Buffalo Wings.
-*   Please do not disclose publicly any security issues until we fix them and publish security releases.
+Please do not underestimate the portions; the generous serving sizes are designed for sharing and enjoying with friends or family.

-Contact the security team at security@cksource.com.
-As soon as we receive the security report, we will work promptly to confirm the issue and then to provide a security fix.
+Texas Roadhouse appetizers are crafted to deliver bold flavors, warm freshness, and the comfort of homestyle cooking.
+Whether you’re enjoying hand-battered onion rings or a basket of cheese fries, these starters ensure your dining experience begins with satisfaction.